victorurey/SP-101-DARK-ASM/README.md

 │   │   └── logs/                           # Real-time or differential logs
 └── └──
 ```
+# GitHub Note
+Because of the nature of virtual machines, source code is not available or useful in the ways that this project requires.
+VM states are great ways to track project progress but unfortunately GitHub does not support files of this size.
+Virtual Machine snapshots are available upon request.

 # Additional Documentation
 * Nmap documentation - [View](https://nmap.org/docs.html)
 * Openvas documentionn - [View](https://www.greenbone.net/en/documents/)